-While our first three malts in this list all tend to reference a hint of smoke to balance the sugar sweetness, Cardhu simply relies on a well-balanced complexity of different sweet flavors to tantalise the taste buds.
-The thickness of this malt also seems to add a layer of complexity and dry mouthfeel, especially in the chocolate tasting finish.
+While our first three malts in this list all tend to reference a hint of smoke to balance the sugar sweetness, Cardhu 15 Year Old simply relies on a well-balanced complexity of different sweet flavors to tantalize the taste buds.
+The thickness of this malt also seems to add a layer of complexity and dry mouthfeel, especially in the chocolate-tasting finish.

 5. Glenlivet French Oak 15